Help us run the railway

 We all lead busy lives and can't always commit to a regular pattern of time.
 But the advantage of volunteering is that you don't have to!
 Neither do you have to be a "railway person" to get involved - most of our staff come from backgrounds that have nothing to do with railways.
 But you do need to be a Member of the Kent & East Sussex Railway Company before you can volunteer.
 And for some jobs, principally those that involve operating the trains, it may be necessary to have a simple medical.
 But we take care of that, because we take care of YOU!

-To find out more or to attend one of our prospective volunteer taster days, contact our Volunteer Recruitment Officer or fill in the form below.
-You're assured of a very warm welcome!
+To find out more or to attend one of our prospective volunteer taster days, contact our Volunteer Recruitment Officer, fill in the form below or download a copy to fill in the old fashioned way.
+However you choose to get in touch, you're assured of a very warm welcome!